hisashim/copyedit-ja/README.md

-Copyedit-ja - Copyediting tool for Japanese text
+Copyedit-ja: Copyediting tool for Japanese text
 ========

 Copyedit-ja is a copyediting tool for Japanese text on Emacs.